piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Changelog ==

-= 1.5 =
+= 2.0 =
+* FIX: Print privileges for WooCommerce 2.0.
 * FIX: The Hi-DPI resizing of the company logo is working better now.
 * FIX: Plugin activates correctly on a multisite installation.
+* UPDATE: More stable cross-browser print support.
+* UPDATE: Printing without thickbox.
-* UPDATE: More accurate company logo preview in the settings page.
+* UPDATE: Remove the thickbox preview
 * NEW: Template preview links in the settings page (only visible when there is at least one order).
 * NEW: Many template functions can now be filtered with `add_filter`.
 * NEW: In the template the payment method is now displayed via the `wcdn_payment_method` function.